News and Announcements

 Once you have completed equipment check and residency check you will not be required to check in again.

-– there will be a check in table at the front entrance of the arena.
-Please proceed there for residency check and further directions.
+Check In and Residence Verification – there will be a check in table at the front entrance of the arena.
+Please proceed there for residency checks and further directions.

 DO come to the Equipment check table in all your gear including your skates and sticks except your jersey.